 And so we began expanding our work into the US.
 As of July 17, 2014 Network for Animals (as Network for Animals USA, Inc.) is an IRS-designated 501(c)(3) charitable organization (tax ID# 47-1431869), donations to which are tax-deductible to the full extent provided by law.

-Network for Animals is a leading force against animal cruelty, representing thousands of supporters and activists in the United States and around the world.
+Network for Animals is a leading force against animal cruelty, representing nearly one million supporters and activists in the United States and around the world.
 From the dogs of the Philippines, to the rhino of Africa, and the seals looking to breed safely on Canada’s shores, with your help we will make this world a better place for both the animals, and humans who share it.
 Thank you for your support.